 Marketing Insights Q&A: Where do I get started learning marketing analytics?

-We get this question a lot.
+We get this question and its variants, like “how to learn marketing analytics” often.
 There are three sets of content to pay attention to when learning marketing analytics: courses, books, and blogs.
 Courses will help you build a foundation of knowledge, books will help you dive into the specifics, and blogs will help with your continuing education.

 The order is important.
 You need to prioritize courses first as the foundation, you’ll want to understand the frameworks, while will help you think about the big picture.
 One of the things I’ve seen people do wrong is rushing to start reading blogs first and skipping the foundational learning.
 It’s like hopping on a treadmill that’s already in motion; you can do it, but it’s probably not the best safest way to do it.
 Start with the courses.
 This will allow you to get the basics down.
 While some courses offer certificates when you’ve completed, the real purpose should be for the acquisition of knowledge.

 Let’s dig deeper into each component.